ARTICLE XI. VOTING PROCEDURES

-1) As determined by subsection B, a minimum of seven (7), fourteen (14), twenty-one (21), twenty-eight (28), or thirty-five (35) entries will be selected to participate in the elimination round on the basis of lowest cumulative score of ranks from the entry’s preliminary rounds.
+1) A minimum of seven (7), fourteen (14), twenty-one (21), twenty-eight (28), or thirty-five (35) entries (see B) will be selected to participate in the elimination round on the basis of lowest cumulative score of ranks from the entry’s preliminary rounds.

 - In the event where there are unbreakable ties and tied entries advance to semifinals creating an uneven balance between the two sections, rankings will be truncated to the smallest section, e.g., a break of 15 entries creates one room of 7 and one room of 8, of which any entry ranked with an “8” in the room of 8 will have their rank truncated to a “7.”

 - If cumulative rank of semifinals is needed to break ties between unbalanced sections, there will be truncation of ranks to the smallest section.

 - If Judge Preference is needed to break ties in the unbalanced section, there will be no truncation of ranks.